 Disney to shut California parks through March over coronavirus

+The Disney-run hotels in Anaheim will remain open through Monday to give guests time to make travel arrangements, the company said.
+Disney will pay its employees during the shutdown and refund payments for hotel bookings, it added.
+Located about 30 miles (48 km) south of Los Angeles, the two Disney parks drew 28.6 million visitors in 2018, according to the Themed Entertainment Association.

+Disneyland, which opened in 1955, is nicknamed the "Happiest Place on Earth."
+The adjacent California Adventure was added in 2001.
+It is unusual for Disney to close its theme parks.
+Brief shutdowns have occurred due to hurricanes or the Sept.
+11 attacks in the United States.

-Disney earlier this year shuttered its theme parks in Shanghai, Hong Kong and Tokyo to protect against coronavirus spread.
+Earlier this year, Disney shuttered its parks in Shanghai, Hong Kong and Tokyo to protect against coronavirus spread.
 The company estimated in February that the shutdowns of Shanghai Disney Resort and Hong Kong Disneyland alone would cost $175 million if both remained closed for two months.

-It is unusual for Disney to close its theme parks.
-Brief shutdowns have occurred due to hurricanes or the 9/11 terrorist attacks in the United States.
+Disney has announced no plans to shut its parks in Paris and Orlando, Florida.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)